“Deep breaths are like little love notes to your body.”

 Another way you can use a one-minute breathing tool is when you want to change a habit.
 How many times did you reach for food that doesn’t support your well-being?
 You want to lose weight, but you keep eating more food than you need.
 You feel the tension between crossing over and eating the food and trying not to eat it.

 One minute breathing practice helps you stop long enough to redirect your focus.
 How does this help?
 By concentrating on your breathing, you change the focus on the food to your breath.
 Likely, you will not want to eat the food after doing a one-minute breathe exercise.

-Use this 1-minute breathing technique, whenever you want to move past your uncomfortable feelings, reduce the tension around it, and make a choice that supports your well-being
+Use this 1-minute breathing technique whenever you want to move past your uncomfortable feelings, reduce the tension around them, and make a choice that supports your well-being.

 Now that I presented the value of a one-minute breathing technique, how do you do it?

 - Take a moment to realize you are breathing

 - Then take a deep breath in and count to 4

 - hold for a count of 3 and